 Table 1

-Applications: These methods allow for basic nutrient testing in the classroom lab without requiring expensive pieces of equipment that may not be available.
-These methods are robust enough to use for introductory level college coursework yet accurate enough to provide insightful analyses of the nutrients present in soil samples.
-Determining the nutrient concentrations for nitrate, phosphates, and potassium can reveal how a soil is functioning in regards to its intended use and how nutrients are cycling through a soil. such as,Once nutrient concentrations are measured, that information can be used to determine what type of function a soil can support or what amendments (e.g. fertilizer) need to be applied.
-Nutrient concentration can also inform of nutrient deficiencies or surpluses that can be detrimental to plant growth.
+Applications:Determining the nutrient concentrations for nitrate, phosphates, and potassium can reveal how a soil is functioning in regards to its intended use and how nutrients are cycling through a soil.
+A nutrient test provides a report of average nutrient concentration (mg/l) for all nutrients tested.
+In an agricultural setting, knowing the concentration of nutrients can help food producers know when to add fertilizer, how much to add, and which nutrients need supplemented and in what amount.
+Consistently high nitrogen soils, for instance, would be good for growing nitrogen-demanding crops such as soy and corn.
+High nitrogen levels are also particularly useful for non-flowering plants because nitrogen is required for any green part of plants.
+High nitrogen levels can suppress flowering however, if they remain higher than phosphorus levels.
+Phosphorus controls flowering in plants and is important to any plant production involving flowering or fruiting plants and phosphorus is often added to soils or directly to plants before and during flowering and fruiting life-cycle stages to increase agricultural yields in larger crop size and increased amounts of fruit production per plant.
+Potassium is involved in catalyzing many chemical reactions required to support plant life including drought tolerance and moisture regulation.
+Low potassium soils will likely need to be irrigated if soil amendment is not possible.Nutrient concentration can also inform of nutrient deficiencies or surpluses that can be detrimental to plant growth.
 If a nutrient is too high, amendments can be performed to reduce a surplus, such as adding mulch or tilling the soil.
 If nutrients are too low to support plant production, fertilization can be used to add nutrients in an amount needed for a specific crop.
 Low nutrient soil may also have more applicable uses to land managers for recreational or developed (paved surfaces or building construction) spaces.

 Tools:

-weigh boat

-balance

-spatula

-Deionized (DI) water

-calcium sulfate

-Mehlich 2 Soil Extractant

-table-top shaker

-Buchner funnel

-Whatman no. 1 filter paper

-Side arm Erlenmeyer flask

-Vacuum tube

-25 ml graduated cylinder

-100 ml beakers

-1 ml dropper

-2.5 ml dropper

-rubber stopper to fit 25 ml graduated cylinder

-potassium chloride

-Potassium 2 Reagent Powder Pillows

-Potassium 3 Reagent Powder Pillows

-Alkaline EDTA (ethylenediaminetetraacetate) solution

-PhosVer3 Powder Pillows (1 per replicate) #2209-99

-Nitraver 5 Powder Pillows (1 per replicate) #14035-99

-Color comparator box

-Nitrate color disc

-Phosphate color disc

-Potassium measuring dipstick

 Legend:

 Figure 1.
 Example color disks for nitrate (left) and phosphate (right) color comparator boxes.
-Color intensities are on the outer edge of the disks and nutrient conentration (mg/L) are on the inner edge of the disks.
+Color intensities are on the outer edge of the disks and nutrient concentration (mg/L) are on the inner edge of the disks.

 Figure 2.
 Potassium Conversion Table use to convert dipstick potassium reading into mg/l.
 Locate your dipstick reading on the left column and record the corresponding mg/L concentration on the right column.